Climate and Atmospheric Science MRes

 Learning and teaching

-You'll be taught through classwork, research seminars, lectures, tutorials, poster presentations, fieldwork and tutorials.
+You'll be taught through research project supervision, classwork, research seminars, lectures, poster presentations, fieldwork and tutorials.

-The dissertation project offers the opportunity to conduct a significant piece of research with the potential to generate a peer-reviewed journal article.
+The research project offers the opportunity to conduct a significant piece of independent research with the potential to generate a peer-reviewed journal article.
 This aims to teach the key transferable skill of communicating results professionally and efficiently and increase the frequency of publication of students’ research.

 You'll also benefit from working alongside current PhD students and research fellows.